CTMarius/mediaserversetup/README.md

 > **Important:** The container startup script adapts the internal app user to the supplied `PUID`/`PGID` and fixes mount ownership at startup.
 > If your host user ID is different, keep `PUID`/`PGID` in `docker-compose.yml` aligned with `id -u` / `id -g` on the host.

+### What the entrypoint does

+The container uses `entrypoint.sh` as its startup script.
+On each container launch it:

+- reads the runtime `PUID` / `PGID` values
+- creates or updates the internal `appuser` account to match those IDs
+- creates missing config and data directories under `/config`, `/tor`, and `/caches`
+- ensures those directories are owned by the configured `appuser`
+- applies the timezone from `TZ`
+- then starts `supervisord`, which runs qBittorrent, Prowlarr, Sonarr, Radarr, and Cross-seed

+This makes the stack easier to run on different hosts without manual UID/GID fiddling.

 ## Directory layout